antea/IFC.JAVA/README.md

-+ if a class has any derived attributes that are also present in its superclass and weren't derived attributes in the superclass, annotate the class with `@DerivedAttributes` and specify the names of attributes from the superclass that became derived in the class.
++ if a class has any derived attributes that are also present in its superclass and weren't derived attributes in the superclass, annotate the class with `@DerivedAttributes` and specify the names of attributes from the superclass that became derived in the class;
++ if an entity has attributes that are EXPRESS simple data types, use the appropriate DefinedType instead of Java primitives, otherwise they won't be serialized.